explodinglabs/iko/README.md

 create schema api;
 ```

+Here's what happened:

-Sqitch created three files – a deploy script, a revert script and a verify
+1. Three files were generated – a deploy script, a revert script and a verify
    script.
-It then added the change to `sqitch.plan`.
-Lastly, the deploy script is
+2. The change was added to `sqitch.plan`.
-printed for you to review.
+3. The deploy script is printed for you to review.

 > 📖 See the [full list of Pig commands](/COMMANDS.md).